 This is called anchoring.
 It’s a cognitive bias where we overweight the first or most easily available information when making judgements.
 It’s a useful heuristic and works pretty well, most of the time.
 Especially in markets.
 Financial and economic data tends to trend once it gets going.
 Kind of like Newton’s First Law.

 The problem is, markets are reflexive.
 Meaning, our observations of the market affect the market itself, which in turn affects our observations and so on.
-You smell what I’m cooking?
+Do you smell what I’m cooking?

 This manifests itself in situations like the following.

 The longer we see positive earnings growth, the more market participants begin bullishly extrapolating this earnings growth into the future.
 This results in the buying of more stock, which drives valuations up, and thus creates a market that’s now more incentivized to maintain and propagate the bullish narrative… and more importantly, slap on cognitive blinders to new info that may threaten this narrative.

 So the narrative and the market form a self-sustaining feedback loop that goes on and on.
 It occasionally gets tested by disconfirming evidence.
 Each test it survives, the stronger the reflexive relationship becomes.
 As each dip bought leads to more confidence that so to will the next one and the one after that.
 Extrapolation ad infinitum…